The NHS Staff Survey provides a wealth of data which trusts can use to help shape their local approach to people management. Data from the survey can:

 The survey has a range of questions about the level of staff involvement.
 This tends to vary a lot between organisations and although it has improved in recent years it is quite low on some measures.
 The involvement indicators give a good measure of the impact on engagement initiatives.

 The willingness to recommend the trust as a place to work is an important overall proxy for staff experience and is variable between organisations.
 It can be compared with the similar question in the Staff FFT and may be a factor that impacts on recruitment and retention.

 Health and wellbeing

 The survey provides data on individual health and wellbeing status such as feelings of stress, data on attendance (especially attendance when unwell which should be seen alongside absence data) and training in health and safety.
 In addition it shows whether staff have confidence in the health and wellbeing support available from their line manager and whether they feel the organisation is taking action to promote health and wellbeing.
 This will be increasingly relevant in the light of the focus on action on health and wellbeing in the NHS Five Year Forward View.
 It also provides the only data source on self-reported levels of violence, bullying and harassment.
 This data can be compared with the number of reported cases to give an indication of actual scale and trends.

 The survey provides invaluable information on equality issues.
 It gives staff a chance to give their view on whether the organisation provides equality of opportunity which is a useful test of effectiveness.
 In addition because all questions can be broken down by demographic characteristics the differences in experience between different groups of staff can be seen.
-This year on the main Staff Survey website there is table comparing overall answer on perception of fairness between Black and Minority Ethnic (BME) staff and non BME staff.
+On the NHS Staff Survey website there is table comparing overall answers on perception of fairness between Black and Minority Ethnic (BME) staff and non BME staff.

 People management and organisational culture